(back)

-Going through some recent cost of living data, I was struck by how well Illinois fared:
+Going through some recent cost-of-living data, I was struck by how well Illinois fared:

 • #12 in average salary